vuejs/vue-test-utils/.github/CONTRIBUTING.md

 You will need [Node.js](http://nodejs.org) **version 6+**

 Vue Test Utils is a monorepo.
-It contains a root package.json for running scripts across the project.
+It contains a root `package.json` for running scripts across the project.
 The code is inside separate packages in the `packages` directory.
-The project uses [lerna](https://lerna.js.org/) to manage the workspaces.
+The project uses [lerna](https://lerna.js.org/) to manage the workspaces and should be run using [yarn](https://yarnpkg.com/lang/en/).

 After cloning the repo, run: